GianlucaRub/Master-Thesis/Training and Testing/All data/MSCallGraph/Readme.txt

 In this folder there is the filtered dataset.
-It has tuples of traceid, um, dm, and rpctype, but the triplets are unique
+It has tuples of traceid, um, dm, and rpctype, but the triplets are unique.
+This intermediate stage of data, has been successively aggregated and converted into tsv files that can be used for training and testing with the static modelling.